 MARGENZA is a prescription medicine approved for use in combination with chemotherapy for the treatment of adult patients with metastatic HER2-positive breast cancer who have received two or more prior anti-HER2 regimens, at least one of which was for metastatic disease.

-Please see full Prescribing Information, including Boxed Warning.
+Please see accompanying Full Prescribing Information, including BOXED WARNING.

 Infusion-related reactions.
 MARGENZA is a medicine that is delivered into a vein through a needle as an infusion.
 MARGENZA has been associated with infusion-related reactions which can include fever, chills, joint pain, cough, dizziness, tiredness, nausea, vomiting, headache, sweating, fast heart rate, low blood pressure, itching, rash, hives, and shortness of breath.
 Your healthcare team will monitor you during treatment with MARGENZA and may slow or stop your infusion if you have side effects.
 You may need to permanently stop MARGENZA if you have a severe infusion reaction.